Edward Olivares Preview, Player Props: Royals vs. Tigers

 - The Tigers' 4.34 team ERA ranks 18th among all league pitching staffs.

-- Tigers pitchers combine to surrender 183 total home runs at a clip of 1.2 per game (to rank 12th in baseball).
+- Tigers pitchers combine to give up 183 total home runs at a clip of 1.2 per game (to rank 12th in baseball).

-- The Tigers will send Gipson-Long (1-0) to the mound to make his fourth start of the season.
-He is 1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.
+- The left-hander's last appearance was on Friday against the Oakland Athletics, when he threw seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.